Keep Up With McLean!

 In recognizing Dr. Gold on his appointment, Rauch said, “I have never known any other physician or care provider of any kind who more embodies the ideals of compassionate, evidence-based care.”

-During his McLean career, Gold has served as clinical director of child and adolescent programs, chief of clinical quality, and chief of The Nancy and Richard Simches Division of Child and Adolescent Psychiatry.
+During his McLean career, Gold has served as clinical director of child and adolescent programs, chief of clinical quality, and chief of The Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry.
 In his current role as chief medical officer, Gold oversees all of McLean’s clinical programs.